vrnkk/Tennis-Challenge-/Report.md

 * the noise is scaled with a factor of 0.7 and gradually reduce the noise by a factor of 0.9999

 ## Performance
-The training took quite a while.
+The training took quite a while and I had a couple of problems getting the machine stable to run until the end.
 So I stopped with testing hyperparameter combinations.
 Here you can see the performance results for the hyperparemeters mentioned aboce.

 ![Performance of the approach](.png)
 Performance of the score over the episodes.